 - Diced fruit: it's another alternative.
 We often do this and eat the boozy fruit pieces as we drink.

-Sweetener: simple sugar syrup is better than adding sugar as it blends faster with the wine and doesn't pool at the bottom of the pitcher.
+It is better than adding sugar as it blends faster with the wine and cider and doesn't pool at the bottom of the pitcher.
 But you can use sugar.

 Add the full bottle of wine first and stir.
 Sweeten it with simple syrup and add the club soda.
 Add small amounts at first, stir, taste and adjust.
 Add more fruit and ice cubes and serve, or let macerate for a few hours.